zouyanjian/corda/docs/source/clientrpc.rst

 Users wanting to use the RPC library are first required to authenticate themselves with the node using a valid username and password.
 These are specified in the configuration file.
 Each user can be configured with a set of permissions which the RPC can use for fine-grain access control.
+The "ALL" permission grants full access to the node.
+Permission is granted to start flows on a per-flow basis: the permission ``StartFlow.com.foo.bar.FlowName`` is used, i.e. the Java name of the flow class has ``StartFlow.`` prefixed to it.

 Observables
 -----------